ewd-richtofen/VerySimpleFilesSync-PY/README.md

 # Very Simple Files Sync in Python
+<i>Warning</i>
+This programs for now can only serve sftp as server side!!!

 # How to use

-Run the vsfs.py
+<b>Run the vsfs.py</b>
+Then select the available choice
+Input neccesery information
+Done

 # Next update

--Automatic move the systemd with shell
+- ~~Automatic move the systemd with shell~~

--Filter the folder
+- Filter the folder

--Whitelist, and Blacklist
+- Whitelist, and Blacklist

--Profiles list
+- Profiles list

--GUI
+- GUI

+- Make a bunch of choice, like samba, sftp, and local only